Demet Özdemir: Acting career

 From 2018 to 2019, she played the lead role "Sanem" in the Turkish romantic comedy series Erkenci Kuş (Daydreamer) opposite Can Yaman.
+Demet is the performer of the theme song "Günaydın" (Good Morning), composed by Cem Öget.
 She received the Best Actress award at the 2019 Murex d'Or in Lebanon for her role in this series.
-Erkenci Kuş aired many times as prime-time in Italy and the actress was invited at the popular entertainment show Verissimo.
-Her interview was watched by over 3.5 million people.
+Erkenci Kuş aired on prime-time in Italy and the actress was invited at the popular entertainment show Verissimo.